zeux/meshoptimizer/gltf/node/README.md

 gltfpack substantially changes the glTF data by optimizing the meshes for vertex fetch and transform cache, quantizing the geometry to reduce the memory consumption and size, merging meshes to reduce the draw call count, quantizing and resampling animations to reduce animation size and simplify playback, and pruning the node tree by removing or collapsing redundant nodes.
 It will also simplify the meshes when requested to do so.

-gltfpack can produce three types of output files:

-- By default gltfpack outputs regular `.glb`/`.gltf` files that have been optimized for GPU consumption using various cache optimizers and quantization.
-These files can be loaded by standard GLTF loaders present in frameworks such as [three.js](https://threejs.org/) (r111+) and [Babylon.js](https://www.babylonjs.com/) (4.1+).
+By default gltfpack outputs regular `.glb`/`.gltf` files that have been optimized for GPU consumption using various cache optimizers and quantization.
+These files can be loaded by GLTF loaders that support `KHR_mesh_quantization` extension such as [three.js](https://threejs.org/) (r111+) and [Babylon.js](https://www.babylonjs.com/) (4.1+).

-- When using `-c` option, gltfpack outputs compressed `.glb`/`.gltf` files that use meshoptimizer codecs to reduce the download size further.
+When using `-c` option, gltfpack outputs compressed `.glb`/`.gltf` files that use meshoptimizer codecs to reduce the download size further.
 Loading these files requires extending GLTF loaders with support for `MESHOPT_compression` extension; [demo/GLTFLoader.js](https://github.com/zeux/meshoptimizer/blob/master/demo/GLTFLoader.js) contains a custom version of three.js loader that can be used to load them.

-- When using `-cf` option, gltfpack outputs compressed files and an extra `.fallback.bin` file with uncompressed data.
-These files can be loaded by standard glTF loaders; loaders with decompression support don't need to load the fallback.

 When using compressed files, [js/meshopt_decoder.js](https://github.com/zeux/meshoptimizer/blob/master/js/meshopt_decoder.js) needs to be loaded to provide the WebAssembly decoder module like this: